 historic joinery fittings such as staircases, fireplace surrounds, doors, moulded architraves, wall panelling and internal window shutters

 - historic structural timber features such sa ceiling beams and joists, original timber roof frames and early wide floorboards

 - historic decorative plasterwork ceiling mouldings, cornices and central roses

 - historic ironwork such as fireplace grates and fire surrounds

 - integral original stonework features such as fireplaces, niches and stairs

 - a distinctive or innovative plan form dating from before 1850

-- the Department of the Environment is able to offer advice about the need for and how to apply for permission
+pre-application advice about the need for and how to apply for permission.